tanishra/Langchain/README.md

 ### 🔗 Chains Component

-Today, I learned and implemented **Chains** in LangChain.
 Chains are powerful abstractions that connect multiple components — **models, prompts, parsers, and logic** — into a **pipeline** for more complex workflows.

 ---